cocotb/cocotb/CONTRIBUTING.md

 First, [set up your development environment](#setting-up-a-development-environment).

-Documentation is built locally using `tox`.
+Documentation is built locally using `nox`.
 The last message in the output will contain a URL to the documentation you just built.
 Simply copy and paste the link into your browser to view it.
 The documentation will be built in the same location on your hard drive on every run, so you only have to refresh the page to see new changes.